drivendataorg/setup-python-uv-action/README.md

 # setup-python-uv-action

+> [!WARNING]
+> This action is deprecated and no longer maintained.
+You should instead use [astral-sh/setup-uv](https://github.com/astral-sh/setup-uv) published directly by [Astral](https://github.com/astral-sh).

 This composite action wraps [actions/setup-python](https://github.com/actions/setup-python) and additionally sets up the [uv package installer](https://github.com/astral-sh/uv).
 It creates and activates a new virtual environment.
 Caching is optionally available, wrapping [actions/cache](https://github.com/actions/cache).

 ## Basic Usage